LukasLichten/DataRace/README.md

 *TODO*
 #### Dealing with `ProcMacro not expanded` lint
 This is a false positive, as the programm will still compile.
-This happens due to the wrapper_macro crate (which you access through `datarace_plugin_api_wrapper::macros::*`) also depending on `plugin_api_sys`, as it accesses the library during compiletime to define values (such as apiversion and name hashes).
+This happens due to the wrapper_macro crate (which you access through `datarace_plugin_api::macros::*`) also depending on `plugin_api_sys`, as it accesses the library during compiletime to define values (such as apiversion and name hashes).
 There are two issues:
-First, rust_analyer will make use of Debug mode, we usually compile in Release, so `libdatarace_plugin_api.so` does not exist (and it can't know that it could just compile it into existence), so `plugin_api_sys` fails to compile, `wrapper_macro` fails to compile, and we get `no proc macro present for crate`.
+First, rust_analyer will make use of Debug mode, we usually compile in Release, so `libdatarace.so` does not exist (and it can't know that it could just compile it into existence), so `plugin_api_sys` fails to compile, `plugin_api_macro` fails to compile, and we get `no proc macro present for crate`.
 Second, even if you compile the lib in debug it will now fail with a new error.
-This one is due to the `wrapper_macro` being turned into a `.so`, and when rust_analyzer tries to invoke it the `libdatarace_plugin_api.so` (to which it links) can not be found, as while it is in the same folder, Linux links only to libraries in very specific places such as `/usr/lib`.
-A fix would be to place a version of `libdatarace_plugin_api.so` in there.
+This one is due to the `plugin_api_macro` being turned into a `.so`, and when rust_analyzer tries to invoke it the `libdatarace.so` (to which it links) can not be found, as while it is in the same folder, Linux links only to libraries in very specific places such as `/usr/lib`.
+A fix would be to place a version of `libdatarace.so` in there.

 As such I will stamp this off as a development only problem, once (in the far far future, humaity has colonized the galaxy...) this has a released version, available through package managers, this should be a none issue for plugin devs, as it would just build & runtime link to the version installed on their system